-- Out-of-season athletics activities Surveillance PCR testing, for example, 25%-50% of athletes and Tier 1 nonathlete personnel every one to two weeks if physical distancing, masking and other protective features are not maintained, plus additional testing for symptomatic and high infection risk individuals as warranted. - Preseason Testing of athletes and Tier 1 nonathlete personnel once weekly by PCR testing, or three times weekly by antigen testing. - Regular and postseason, outdoor sports Testing of athletes and Tier 1 nonathlete personnel once weekly by PCR testing (within three days before the competition), or three times weekly by antigen/rapid PCR testing. - If travel cannot take place with physical distancing and masking, then PCR testing within three days before travel departure, or antigen/rapid PCR testing within one day before travel for away competitions. - Regular and postseason, indoor sports Testing (PCR/antigen/rapid PCR testing) of athletes and Tier 1 nonathlete personnel three times weekly on nonconsecutive days, beginning one week before the first competition.
-If all training and competition are done with universal masking and adherence to infection risk mitigation, then testing in a manner consistent with outdoor high transmission risk sports.
+- Out-of-season athletics activities Surveillance PCR or antigen testing, for example, 25%-50% of athletes and Tier 1 nonathlete personnel every one to two weeks if physical distancing, masking and other protective features are not maintained, plus additional testing for symptomatic and high infection risk individuals as warranted. - Preseason Testing of athletes and Tier 1 nonathlete personnel once weekly by PCR testing, or three times weekly by antigen testing. - Regular and postseason, outdoor sports Testing of athletes and Tier 1 nonathlete personnel once weekly by PCR testing (within three days before the competition), or three times weekly by antigen/rapid PCR testing. - If travel cannot take place with physical distancing and masking, then PCR testing within three days before travel departure, or antigen/rapid PCR testing within one day before travel for away competitions. - Regular and postseason, indoor sports Testing (PCR/antigen/rapid PCR testing) of athletes and Tier 1 nonathlete personnel three times weekly on nonconsecutive days, beginning one week before the first competition.
+If all training and competition are done with universal masking and adherence to infection risk mitigation, then testing in a manner consistent with outdoor high transmission risk sports. - If travel cannot take place with physical distancing and masking, then PCR testing within three days before travel departure, or antigen/rapid PCR testing within one day before travel for away competitions. - o For the special scenario in which high transmission risk indoor sports are competing once weekly within a conference or specified geographic locale: - > If a single game PCR test within three days before the game, or antigen/rapid PCR test the day of the game.

-- If travel cannot take place with physical distancing and masking, then PCR testing within three days before travel departure, or antigen/rapid PCR testing within one day before travel for away competitions. - For the special scenario in which high transmission risk indoor sports are competing once weekly within a conference or specified geographic locale: - > If a single game PCR test within three days before the game, or antigen/rapid PCR test the day of the game. - If back-to-back games against the same team (for example, Friday-Saturday) PCR test within three days before the second game, or antigen/rapid PCR test the day of each game. - If two games against the same team are separated by one day (for example, Thursday-Saturday) - PCR test within three days before the second game, or antigen/rapid PCR test the day of each game.
+- If back-to-back games against the same team (for example, Friday-Saturday) PCR test within three days before the second game, or antigen/rapid PCR within one day of each game. - > If two games against the same team are separated by one day (for example, Thursday-Saturday) PCR test within three days before the second game, or antigen/rapid PCR test within one day of each game. - These scenarios do not apply to multiple teams meeting in one location, and they do not apply to wrestling.

 With respect to competition with other schools, athletics departments should consider how best to secure reasonable assurance that the same risks have been adequately evaluated and addressed by the other team.
 Schools should consider how to share testing results and related safety assurances with opposing teams before the start of an event in a manner consistent with applicable health information and education privacy laws.
-Further, in conjunction with local public health officials and contact tracers, schools should consider the process through which they will notify other schools should an athlete from one team test positive within 48 hours after competition with another team.
+Further, in conjunction with local public health authorities and contact tracers, schools should consider the process through which they will notify other schools should an athlete from one team test positive within 48 hours after competition with another team.